Billy B. Van: Georges Mills, New Hampshire

-Concerted effort in recent years has turned up some of his films and the work to find the rest continues.
-John Tariot, a historian and restorer of silent films, set up a website devoted to Van's movie career.
-He has found Lucky Hoodoo, and another film Van made, Where are the Husbands? as well as others.
+In recent years, efforts have recovered some of his lost silent films.
+John Tariot, a historian and restorer of silent films, established a website devoted to Van's movie career.
+He has found The Lucky Hoodoo, Where Are Your Husbands?, and other films.

-In filming these movies, Van used the local folks as bit actors, making some of them go in blackface.
-One of the actors was a local, Lee Collins, who later had a career as a choreographer on Broadway.
+In filming these movies, Van used local residents as bit actors, some of whom performed in blackface.
+One of the actors, Lee Collins, was a local resident who later had a career as a choreographer on Broadway.

-One article said, with some exaggeration, that Van owned all of Georges Mills except the jail.
-Another said that the initial thrill of local people with the stars and the technicians and the vehicles wore off.
-They disliked the actors "parading around in outlandish costumes and makeup and introducing their large snorting automobiles to the quiet village", not leaving room for the horse and buggies.
-An article stated that because of this he was run out of town—moving to nearby Newport, New Hampshire.
+One article stated, with some exaggeration, that Van owned all of Georges Mills except the jail.
+Another stated that the initial excitement among local people about the stars, technicians, and vehicles eventually wore off.
+Residents reportedly disliked the actors "parading around in outlandish costumes and makeup and introducing their large snorting automobiles to the quiet village", leaving little room for horses and buggies.
+One article stated that local opposition led him to move to nearby Newport, New Hampshire.

 Long and varied stage career

-In the vaudeville days of his career, Van often performed with the Beaumont Sisters, Rose and Nellie.
-These were also then well-known vaudeville and variety show performers.
-For a while he had a company by the name of Billy B. Van and The Beaumont Sisters Co.
-In 1910 they appeared at the Manhattan Opera House in a variety show; other acts were the Five Juggling Jewels and Dunlap's Educated Horse.
-In one article it is stated Van had been married to Nellie.
+Van often performed with a pair of vaudeville and variety-show actors known as the Beaumont Sisters.
+For a time, he owned a company called Billy B. Van and The Beaumont Sisters Co.
+In 1910, they headlined a variety-show production at the Manhattan Opera House, along with other acts such as the Five Juggling Jewels and Dunlap's Educated Horse.
+One account states Van had been married to Nellie Beaumont.

-A list of the plays in which Van appeared is available in the International Broadway Database (IBDB).
-With some notations added, these are:
+A list of the plays in which Van appeared is available in the Internet Broadway Database (IBDB).
+With some notes added, these include: